Clean Water Nashville Overflow Abatement Program’s Designer Frequently Asked Questions (FAQs)

 - Only one line replacement has been required to-date, but the Designer’s team should have the capability to design replacement sewers if the condition of sewer segments indicates that lining is not possible without multiple point repairs.
 In general, sewer replacement is the last option considered for rehabilitation.

 - Typically, a total of 4 to 8 external main point repairs and 4 to 8 service line point repairs have been required prior to CIPP lining in a rehabilitation project.
-Service line intrusions have been the largest cause of point repairs prior to lining.
+Service line and other pipe intrusions have been the largest cause of point repairs prior to lining.

 - Generally, MWS prefers to only address sags in sewer segments that have experienced a history of maintenance issues or that may be anticipated to accumulate significant amounts of debris or grease in the future.

 18. Should all sewer services be renewed or replaced to the ROW line or easement edge and by what means?

 - All services on proposed line segments for comprehensive rehabilitation will be renewed or replaced to the property or easement line.
 In general, all services under public pavement areas will be renewed by trenchless CIPP lining.
 Services in easements will likely be replaced by excavation if the replacement will not disturb utilities; damage surface features; or impact creeks, streams, or other water bodies.
 Shared services should be separated, if practical.
 Services to buildable vacant lots are also to be renewed or replaced.